 Magnetic resonance imaging (MRI) helps physicians see subtle differences in soft tissue, map a tumor and see if it is spreading along nerves.
 Froedtert Hospital has a 3 Tesla MRI scanner, the highest field strength scanner used in clinical practice.

 Biopsies involve removing a small tissue sample for examination under a microscope by a pathologist, a physician specially trained in identifying diseases.
 Tissue samples can be obtained in variety of ways.
 An endoscopy, when indicated, is often performed to explore internal areas such as the throat or voice box (laryngoscopy).
 An endoscopy uses a thin, flexible, tube-like instrument that has a light and lens for viewing and can be used for retrieving tissue samples, as well.

 Sentinel Lymph Node Biopsy

 In certain cases, we may perform a sentinel lymph node biopsy to determine if the cancer has spread to the lymph nodes.
-During a sentinel lymph node biopsy, radioactive dye is injected and used to identify the sentinel lymph node, the first lymph node to which cancer is likely to spread from that tumor.
-In some cases, there can be more than one sentinel lymph node.
-The sentinel lymph node or nodes are removed and tested to determine if the cancer has spread.
+During a sentinel lymph node biopsy, a labeled dye is injected in and around the original cancer site.
+The dye is then transported by the body to the first lymph node (the “sentinel node”) to which cancer is likely to spread from that tumor.
+Your doctor will use a special imaging locating device to see the dye and identify the sentinel node or nodes (there can be more than one).
+The sentinel lymph node (or nodes) are then removed and tested to determine if the cancer has spread.